A medieval Janissary was an elite infantry soldier during the medieval Ottoman Empire.

 The entire corps was divided into three sub-groups

-There were also engineers and people of other profession in the medieval janissaries.
+There were also engineers and people of other professions in the medieval janissaries.

-Some of the important battles where medieval janissaries played decisive role included Battle of Mohacs, Siege of Rhodes, and Siege of Esztergom etc.
+Some of the important battles where medieval janissaries played decisive roles included the Battle of Mohacs, the Siege of Rhodes, the Siege of Esztergom, etc.

 These medieval janissaries mainly consisted of Christian slaves of the Ottoman Empire.